-Hence, if the sink receives packets whose CN bit is marked, it infers that congestion is experienced in the last decision interval.
-In conjunction with the reliability indicator η_i , the sink determines the current network state S_i at the end of decision interval i and acts according to the rules in Section IV-A.
+Hence if the sink receives packets whose CN bit is marked, then it infers that congestion is experienced in the last decision interval.
+In conjunction with the reliability indicator η_i , the sink can now determine the current network state S_i at the end of decision interval i and act according to the rules in Section IV-A.